Commandos' Benevolent Fund

 Times were different then.
 The Welfare State as we know it and the National Health Service did not exist before the war.
 Many WW2 Army Commandos had seen little or no service with the Regiments, from which they were attached to the Army Commandos, after they had volunteered.
 I have had the great pleasure of meeting many Commando Veterans over the years who had been in civilian jobs before the war, enlisted when the Country needed them, and returned to civilian life when the task had been completed.
 It was right and proper that a Commandos' Benevolent Fund should be supported after the Army Commandos were disbanded.

+The Commandos' Benevolent Fund role and purpose was to help ex Army Commandos of WW2, their widows, parents, and dependent children.
+It was a separate and independent charity trust in no way responsible to the original Commando Association.
+It was answerable only to the Charity Commission.
 Over the years the Commandos' Benevolent Fund and those elected to manage it, their Trustees, have been pivotal in providing support and assistance to the WW2 Army Commandos who were in need of help.
 They continued this throughout their existence.
 The care they showed never dwindled.

-I would personally like to express my thanks and best wishes to them, and to the other Trustees for their dedication and service to help those WW2 Army Commandos that the Commandos' Benevolent Fund was set up to help.
+I would personally like to express my sincere thanks and best wishes to them, and to the other Trustees for their dedication and service to help those WW2 Army Commandos that the Commandos' Benevolent Fund was set up to help.

 Todays Commandos and Veterans also need support, and thank goodness there are now a wide range of support networks for all those who serve, or have served, in the Armed Forces.
 The big Military Charities now work together when needed for the long term benefit of individuals.
 Below are just a few of the excellent Registered Charities.